noviaarums/workload-distribution/README.md

    - Firstly execute reviewFetch.ipynb and commitFetch.ipynb files by writing down the address of GitHub repository project that will be analyzed in the provided space.
    - Secondly, in the second code cell of both reviewFetch.ipynb and commitFetch.ipynb, replace the GitHub token space with your own token (you can get it in your own GitHub account).
    - After that, there will be results in CSV files contain review and commit data.
+   - If you want use the CSV files of GitHub repository in this project, you can use the files in CSV files.zip directly.
+But, if you want to analyze another repository, feel free to do the fetching process first to get the CSV files of it.
    - Upload those CSV files into each other python files for getting the visualization charts and other useful information about numbers to analysis process.
    - reviewVisualization.ipynb and commitVisualization.ipynb will give visualization about review and commit distribution respectively throughout the project history.
 And for getting the visualization in “the last year” or a specific year, the last code cell will provide it.
    - contributors.ipynb will give visualization of combination between review and commits work happened in the project history.